 Can I Sue a Judge?

-In very specific situations, suing a judge may very well be possible.
-Most of the time, however, judges have absolute immunity from civil cases, which protects them from personal lawsuits.
-The principle of absolute immunity shields government officials from being sued while they serve in an official capacity and it extends to judicial officers, including court judges.
+The principle of absolute immunity shields government officials from personal lawsuits while they are serving in an official capacity.
+It extends to judicial officers, including court judges.

 In a hypothetical scenario, you have sued your ex-partner for child support and asked the court to provide monetary, declaratory, or injunctive relief in your favor.
 The family law judge acts with prejudice against you, claiming that you have no right to bully your former lover for money.
 You are infuriated by the judge's decision because they completely ignored all of your evidence and testimony, which proved your case.

-Disgusted by the judge's actions, you ponder whether they acted corruptly and consider taking legal action against them personally.
-Alas, the doctrine of judicial immunity stops you in your tracks.
+Disgusted by the judge's actions, you wonder whether they acted corruptly and consider taking legal action against them personally.
+But the doctrine of judicial immunity stops you in your tracks.
 So, what can you do?

-A civil rights attorney can assess whether a judge's prejudicial action against you potentially violates the law and whether you can sue that judge without running into an immunity roadblock.
+In cases like this, consulting an attorney or filing a judicial conduct complaint may be the best course of action.
+A civil rights attorney can assess whether a judge's prejudicial action against you potentially violates the law.
+They can also advise on whether you can sue that judge without running into an immunity roadblock.

 Before Suing Your Judge